 Rhoda’s best bet is to just stop having any contact with her mom, but she has a hard time battling her guilt over that.
 She still wants to be a good daughter, but she also wants to grow up and do her own thing without feeling guilty all the time.
 The constant compromise makes me think of Sepia.
 Sepia is more independent than Nat Mur….

-I see you know that Nat-mur is a contender, and that’s what I landed on, actually; Nat-mur.
+I see you know that Nat-mur is a possible remedy for Rhoda, and that’s what I landed on, actually; Nat-mur.

 Even though Sepia is more independent, they’re still not independent enough to do what they want without feeling torn inside.

 Mati, with Rhoda, in my opinion, the theme is crying.
 I see you think Rhoda’s theme is “compromise”.
-Her wit, jokes and sarcasm are all defenses to keep from crying.
+But in my opinion, her wit, jokes and sarcasm are all defenses to keep from crying.
 When she sees her mother finally at the end, what does she do?
 She cries!
 Even then, she has to make a joke: “I always cry at weddings!”
-(She was dressing a bride in the store window at the time.)
+(She was dressing a bride manniquin in the store window at the time.)
 She says, “Boy, my mother.
 She’s got a back that could break your heart.”
 Rhoda has a broken heart.
 Hence, Nat-mur.
-That’s our broken heart remedy.

 I just don’t think that a Nat-mur could even consider not opening the door for her mother when she knocked.
 Nat-mur is so dutiful, always doing the right thing, always doing what is expected.
 A Sepia however, has a tendency to withdraw from situations and block themselves in, like the cuttlefish, sitting under a rock and putting ink all around so nobody can see them.
 I just can’t see a Nat Mur going against their sense of duty.
 But that is just my take on it.
 You may be right…